My husband, Albert, had worked at the Colorado Department of Rehabilitation for over a year when his department head called him in.

 In those days, the only way we could learn ASL was from Deaf clients who were eager to communicate.

 All of a sudden, Deaf people began to flood the Rehab program.
 Soon, ten to twenty Deaf clients were coming in at any one time.
+One was a young man named Johnnie Calderone.
 They came from all over the state, and some from out of state.
 We started going to weddings, funerals, and parties.
 Soon, we were meeting CODAs and learning what that world was like.

 And Sarah Laughed is a short story I wrote about that world before In This Sign.
 A women’s magazine printed the story.
 When I thanked them for taking my part in the oral vs. Sign controversy, they said they would never have done the story had they known there was a controversy.